vuepress/core/docs/contributing.md

 VuePress is using itself to build its own documentation site.

-You need to run `pnpm build && pnpm copy` to build VuePress source files first, then run these `docs:` scripts to develop and build our documentation.
+You need to run `pnpm build` to build VuePress source files first, then run these `docs:` scripts to develop and build our documentation.

 #### `pnpm docs:serve`